NeisesResearch/kernel_module_workstation/readme.md

 > automates most of the procedure.
 It requires some input when it prepares the
 > kernel for compilation, but at that time you can just hit Enter until you're
 > no longer needed.
-> After it succeeds, you have only to start your Docker instance with this repo as the /Host directory.
+> After it succeeds, you have only to start your Docker instance.
 > Then enter the camkes-arm-vm/build directory and run the [buildModuleMinimal.sh](https://github.com/NeisesResearch/kernel_module_workstation/blob/main/buildScripts/buildModuleMinimal.sh) script.

-Why is it important that I start the Docker instance with that /Host directory?

-> CMake needs to know [where to find your linux kernel](https://github.com/NeisesResearch/kernel_module_workstation/blob/8763310800f5fb09be0e7350f8bfd568052ec514/module_minimal/CMakeLists.txt#L38)

 How long does it take?